OlivierBlanvillain/blogforever-crawler-publication/tex/2-algorithms.md

 \similarityTable

-The Sørensen–Dice coefficient similarity algorithm operates by first building sets of pairs of adjacent characters, also knows as *bigrams*, and then applying the *quotient of similarity* formula:
+The Sørensen–Dice coefficient similarity algorithm operates by first building sets of pairs of adjacent characters, also known as *bigrams*, and then applying the *quotient of similarity* formula:

 \similarityAlgo